yandex-research/ddpm-segmentation/README.md

 1. Set input_activations=true in ```experiments/<dataset_name>/ddpm.json```.\
    &nbsp;&nbsp; In this case, the feature dimension is 18432.
-2. Tune diffusion steps and blocks for a particular task.
+2. Tune for a particular task what diffusion steps and UNet blocks to use.

 &nbsp;